bluelibs/runner/README.md

         // you can now test a task simply by depending on it, and running it, then asserting the response of run() },
     });

-    // Same concept applies for resources as well.

     await run(testApp);
   });